Localizations

 The next level of keys in the object are adminPortal and loginBox, and the name of the two subfolders in the Localizations folder are AdminPortalLocalizations and LoginBoxLocalizations.

-In the LoginBoxLocalizations and AdminPortalLocalizations subfolders and files.
+In the LoginBoxLocalizations and AdminPortalLocalizations subfolders are files.
 Each file corresponds to a key in the localizations object.
 You can find the name of the key for that file inside the file:

 const localizations = {